Component 2: Lifelong Learning/CME (COLA Modules)

 If you are unsuccessful in passing a COLA module after 3 attempts, you may pay the module fee again to receive another 3 opportunities to pass the module.

 Physicians receive 8 AOA 1-B CME credits for each COLA module they complete successfully.
-For each module you complete, the American College of Osteopathic Emergency Physicians will submit documentation to the AOA on your behalf and the AOA will note the CME credits you’ve earned.
+For each module you complete, the AOA will submit documentation on your behalf and note the CME credits you’ve earned.

 Preparing to Take COLA Modules